Volunteer Dentistry Projects in Tanzania

 - Start dates: Flexible

 If you are considering volunteering in the field of Dentistry abroad, then Tanzania could be a good option for you.
 You will be working in dental clinics that have few resources and you will learn a lot about the dental profession and how it works in a developing country.
-You will be placed in dental clinics and health centres affiliated with local hospitals in either Dar es Salaam or Arusha.
+You will be placed in dental clinics and health centres affiliated with local hospitals in Arusha.

 You will see various procedures such as tooth extractions.
 Your role will be to observe the dentist and their staff throughout the day.
 By shadowing the staff, you will have the opportunity to ask questions and review cases.
 If you have dental experience and are enthusiastic and willing, you may be given more to do.
 This could be helping set up the instruments for the dentists, and assisting them while they treat patients.